 When materials are applied to the domain

-regions in a finite element analysis, a default finite element mesh is
+regions in a 1D or 2D finite element analysis, a default finite element mesh is

 automatically generated.
 While in

 many cases the default mesh is adequate, you can adjust the mesh either

 globally or by applying constraints to specific locations.
 This allows you to